Healthcare Simulation Technology

 - Demonstrate chemistry proficiency.
 The chemistry proficiency requirement may be satisfied by completing ONE of the following: a college-level basic chemistry course from a U.S. regionally-accredited institution with a grade of “C” or better; or one unit of a high school chemistry course with a grade of “C” or better; or CHM 090 (Chemistry Concepts) or an equivalent CHM 090 with a grade of “C” or better; or the CheMOOC.

 - Once all admissions requirements have been met, submit a Clinical Application to an Admissions and Academic Advisor at the Perry Health Sciences Campus to be considered eligible for the Healthcare Simulation Technology program.
+Please email your filled clinical application to the Perry Health Sciences Campus Admissions and Academic advisors at [email protected].
 The clinical application deadline is May 15 for Fall entry.